 Extrusion Blow Molding (EBM) #

-The two halves of the mold clamp into a closed position around the parison, and pinch one end shut, like biting on the end of a straw.
+Mold Clamping: The two halves of the mold clamp together around the parison, pinching one end shut.

 Injection Blow Molding (IBM) #

 IBM is capable of holding tighter neck dimensions and maintaining a more precise gram weight compared to EBM.
 Here’s how it works:

 Preform Injection: Plastic is injected into injection mold cavities, forming preforms that resemble test tubes with defined necks.

 Transfer to Blow Mold: The preforms are transferred to blow mold cavities.

 Blow Molding: In the blow mold, the preforms are blown into the final bottle shape.